SpoddyCoder/clonepi/README.md

 1. normally the first disk listed will be the current booted Raspberry Pi SD card: `mmcblk0p1 / mmcblk0p2` - i.e. the disk you will be cloning from
 1. size is normally the easiest way to identify particular SD cards
 1. using the incorrect device identifier will likely result in data loss on that disk - check twice
-1. depending on the system setup, the device identifier **can change** between reboots, so you should **always** confirm the correct disk before running clonepi
+1. depending on the system setup, the device identifier **can change** between reboots, so you should **always** confirm the correct disk before running ClonePi

 #### Some hints for the more experienced
-1. If you are running clonepi via cron, **always use the UUID** to target the drive, see hint above for reason why
+1. If you are running ClonePi via cron, **always use the UUID** to target the drive, see hint above for reason why
 1. To find your device UUID, use blkid: `sudo blkid`
 1. The script hooks are your friend
 1. ClonePi probably works on non-Debian systems, but you may need to modify the OS_EXCLUDES_FILE (please consider contributing)
 1. Config files are good for most setups, but could be tweaked for others (please consider contributing)

-#### Advanced notes
-1. The PARTUUID of the boot volume on the source disk will be identical on the clone.
+1. The PARTUUID of the boot volume on the source disk will be identical on the clone (the MBR is a bit for bit clone).

 ## Contributing